Pepperstone Review 2026

 Spread From 0.0 pips on Razor (major pairs) Varies with liquidity

-Commission Per lot on Razor, none on Standard Approx. $3.50 per side per lot
+Commission Per lot on Razor; none on Standard About $3.50 per side per lot

-Non-Trading Fees Potential withdrawal fees, no inactivity fees Varies by region/method
+Non-Trading Fees Possible withdrawal fees; no inactivity fee Varies by region/method

 Bonuses and Promotions